 - 1. Identifying work-eligible individuals In the process of gathering data for the ACF-199 we first determine the adult's status in the TANF case.
 Work-eligible individuals are:

 - a) An adult recipient of cash assistance from TANF or SSP-MOE funds.

 - b) A minor parent recipient who is head-of-household

-- c) Non Recipient parents with a reason of:
+- c) Non-Recipient parents with a reason of:

 - Child Support Sanction;

 - Convicted Drug Felon;

 - Third Party Medical Sanction;

 - Intentional Program Violation Sanction;

 - Fleeing Felon;

 - SSN Sanction; or

 - Misrepresenting Residency Sanction

-We are assured of the accuracy of identifying work-eligible individuals because of the data entry requirements in our automated eligibility system.
-(N-Focus) The "new" categories of work-eligible individuals are identified in N-Focus as Financially Responsible within the TANF case.
+Through data entry requirements in DHH's automated eligibility system (N-Focus); The categories of work-eligible individuals are identified in N-Focus as "Financially Responsible" within the TANF case.
 Compiling the data for the ACF-199 submission includes reading each case for the relationship between the adult(s) and children in the TANF case.
 When there are two adults, each with a parental relationship to the children, it is identified as a two-parent family with corresponding work participation requirements.
-If there is only one identified adult, or minor parent head-of-household, with a parent role to the children in the case, it will be included in the overall work participation data.
+If there is only one identified adult, or minor parent head-of-household, with a parent relationship to the children in the case, it will be included in the overall work participation data.

 Nebraska has developed tools for use by case managers and workers to track and verify the actual hours of participation by work-eligible individuals.
 These tools will be required for use on a statewide basis and are included as an attachment to this plan.
-Our automated eligibility system only allows staff to enter participation hours for federally defined activities, thereby assuring we do not report non-countable activities.
+N-Focus only allows staff to enter participation hours for federally defined activities, thereby assuring DHHS do not report non-countable activities.

-Additionally, The Department has established a team of Economic Assistance Program Accuracy Specialists as part of the Research, Planning and Evaluation team that has responsibility for reading a select number of cash assistance cases each month to assure benefits are accurately determined.
-In addition, the TANF Policy Unit has five (5) designated staff who conduct reviews of the Employment First related TANF cases each month.
-These reviews monitor the actual case accuracy, as well as service plans, supportive services, and participation verification and documentation for each individual.
+Additionally, DHHS has established a team of Economic Assistance Program Accuracy Specialists as part of the Research, Planning and Evaluation team that has responsibility for reading a select number of cash assistance cases each month to ensure benefits are accurately determined.
+In addition, the TANF Policy Unit has four (4) designated staff who conduct reviews of the Employment First related TANF cases each month.
+These reviews monitor the actual case accuracy, for assessments, service plans, supportive services, and participation verification and documentation for each individual.

-Our average number of reviews per month is 475 TANF related cases.
-TANF Policy Staff review an average of 330 cases each month to assure compliance with TANF Work Verification Procedures and Requirements.
-An additional 145 cases are reviewed by TANF Policy Staff each month to assure contracted case management meets Nebraska's expectations and requirements.
-We now have the capability for online management reports showing the results of these reviews and are able to identify policy areas where staff need to be provided with additional information.
-Conducting a random sample of approximately 4,300 TANF cases will provide results in which we can be 99% confident that the results are within 2% of what would be found if all the state's 5,732 cases were reviewed.
+The designated TANF Program Accuracy Specialists review an average of 360 cases each month to ensure compliance with TANF Work Verification Procedures and Requirements Online management reports, based on these reviews, are available to identify program areas where staff need to be provided with additional information.
+Conducting a random sample of approximately 4,334 TANF cases provides results in which DHHS can be 99% confident that the results are within 2% of what would be found if all the state's 6,632 cases were reviewed.